Home > Health & Wellness > Health Library > Lymph System

-Sometimes diseases, like cancer, can begin and spread through the lymph system.
+Sometimes diseases, like cancer, can begin in the lymph system or spread to it.

 Author: Healthwise Staff